 Student Admissions, Outcomes, and Other Data (Click here to see the data)

-The Counseling Psychology program at NMSU was first accredited by the American Psychological Association (APA) in 1995, and was reaccredited in 2012 for a period of seven years with the next site visit occurring in 2019 (For more information on accreditation, contact the Office of program Consultation and Accreditation, APA, 750 1st st NE, Washington, DC 20002, 202-336-5979).
-The program, housed within the College of Education, offers educational experiences in the foundations of scientific psychology (history & systems of psychology, biological, cognitive/affective, individual and social bases of behavior) as applied within the discipline of counseling psychology.
+The Counseling Psychology program at NMSU was first accredited by the American Psychological Association (APA) in 1995, and was reaccredited in 2021 for a period of 10 years with the next site visit occurring in 2031 (For more information on accreditation, contact the Office of program Consultation and Accreditation, APA, 750 1st st NE, Washington, DC 20002, 202-336-5979).
+The program, housed within the College of Health, Education and Social Transformation offers educational experiences in the foundations of scientific psychology (history & systems of psychology, biological, cognitive/affective, individual and social bases of behavior) as applied within the discipline of counseling psychology.
 The program is based on the scientist-practitioner model and emphasizes the integration of theory, research, and practice.
 Students complete a practicum each semester where theory is applied to a variety of counseling modalities.
 The program fosters an increased sensitivity to, and competence in serving, a culturally diverse society.
 Multicultural aspects of theory, practice, and research are infused throughout the program.
 Students have an opportunity to teach, counsel, and conduct research with a diverse student population.
 The department sponsors the Counseling & Educational Psychology Training & Research Clinic, applying consistent and helpful supervision, utilizing modern digital recording equipment, and providing empirically-supported research/clinical tools in order to enable doctoral (and other CEP) students in providing counseling and assessment to NMSU undergraduate students and the Las Cruces/Doña Ana county community.

 Doctoral students are assigned a faculty advisor who will mentor their research efforts and chair their dissertation.
 Students present their research projects at a multicultural research symposium during their second year.
 Students also are mentored in teaching by assisting faculty with undergraduate classes, eventually teaching their own classes.